 I. Chair

-It shall be the duty of the Chair to preside at all meetings of the Intramural Committee.
-The Chair shall sit on all Review Boards, and on the Awards Committee.

-They shall also sit as ex-officio members of the Council of Athletics and recreation.
+It shall be the duty of the Chair to preside at all meetings of the Intramural Sports Council.
+They shall also represent the Intramural Sports Council as voting members of the Council of Athletics and Recreation.

-2. Vice-Chair
+2. Subcommittee Chair